abdulwahabO/filebox/README.md

 ## Overview

-A simple web-based file storage service built ontop of AWS infrastructure.
-As shown in the demo below, users login with their Github account and can upload files from their computer.
-A more thorough discussion of this project can be found on my portfolio sites at [abdulwahabo.github.io/filebox](https://abdulwahabo.github.io/filebox)
+A simple web-based file storage service built on top of AWS infrastructure.
+Users upload small files which are stored on Amazon S3.
+File metadata and user data are persisted on a DynamoDB table.
+I chose DynamoDB for the database because it's a good fit for the one-to-many relationship between users and files.

+User login is implemented using the OAuth 2.0 authorization code flow with Github as the authorization server.
+User session is managed using browser cookies.
+To make things interesting I chose to implement the OAuth2 flow and session management manually without using any of the robust integrations offered by the Spring Framework.

 ![](filebox-demo.gif)

 ## Tech Stack

-* Java 11 - For the application backend code.
+* Java 11 - The application backend code is written in Java.
-* Spring Boot - Java web framework.
+* Spring Boot - An application server, web framework and HTML templating engine.
 * AWS DynamoDB - NoSQL store for persisting user data and file metadata.
 * AWS S3 - For secure storage of the actual files.
 * AWS Elastic Beanstalk - For conveniently deploying the application to an AWS production environment.

-On my portfolio site a I provide more details on architecture and AWS environment setup.
+* Bulma CSS - For the layout and styling of the user interface.

 ## Deploying Locally